apiaryio/api-blueprint/Tutorial.md

 Welcome to the API Blueprint Tutorial!
 In this tutorial you will learn about the basics to getting started with the API Blueprint language.

-We’re going to build an API Blueprint for a service called polls, a simple web service that allows consumers to view polls and vote in them.
+We’re going to build an API Blueprint for a service called Polls – a simple web service that allows consumers to view polls and vote in them.

 > **Note:** **Additional API Blueprint Resources**
 >